Eterion/ES6css/docs/constants.md

 - `$const-relative-unit-root: 16px;` This value is the basis for calculation of all relative units.
 Your `body` element should have set the same font-size property.

-### Maps
+## Maps

-> Note, the following map constants must have specified [default key](#default-key), if the default key is not present, compilation may not be successful.
+The following map constants must have specified [default key](#default-key), if the default key is not present, compilation may not be successful.
 These maps can also be completely replaced with new custom definitions by setting [preserve defaults](#preserve-defaults) constants to `false`.

 ### Color